ptupitsyn/ptupitsyn.github.io/_posts/2017-05-10-Whats-New-In-Ignite-Net-2.0.md

 title: What's new in Apache Ignite.NET 2.0
 ---

 Apache Ignite 2.0 [has been released](https://blogs.apache.org/ignite/entry/apache-ignite-2-0-redesigned) last week.
-Let's see what is new in the .NET part.
+Changes on Java side are tremendous, but Ignite.NET has some cool things to offer as well.

 ![ignite logo](../images/ignite_logo.png)